Practise calculating the concentration of a solution from the mass of solute and volume of water using the activities in this lesson plan

 3. Compare responses and convert any ‘can’t do’ or ‘not sure’ responses to ‘can do’.

-4. Join with another pair of students if there are still any ‘can’t do’ or ‘not sure’ responses.
+4. Join with another pair of learners if there are still any ‘can’t do’ or ‘not sure’ responses.

-2. Give a set of ‘Concentration cards’ to each pair and an ‘Answers’ sheet to each student.
+2. Give a set of ‘Concentration cards’ in the teacher notes to each pair.
+Ask them to match the correct mass and volume to each concentration.

-3. Circulate and support with prompts while pairs of students:
+3. Circulate and support with prompts while pairs of learners:

-• Record their answers on the ‘Answers’ sheet.
+• record their answers in the table on the student sheet

-• Explain the general approach to calculating concentrations (on the ‘Answers’ sheet).
+• explain the general approach to calculating concentrations.

 When pairs have recorded and shown the correct answers, give them a set of ‘Blank Concentration cards’ and a solute chosen from: